An Unlikely Hero With Global Impact

 Vampire Bats?
 More Like Stroke Prevention Bats

 Only three bat species (vampires) feed on blood, and only one targets mammals.
-Limited to Latin America, scientists have discovered a potent anticoagulant in vampire bat saliva, which the bats use to keep blood from clotting, that has been developed into a medication that helps prevent strokes in humans.
+Limited to Latin America, scientists have discovered a potent anticoagulant in vampire bat saliva, which the bats use to keep blood from clotting, that has been developed into a medication to help prevent strokes in humans.

 Bats, humans, and health.